 ● Develop a personalized legal strategy to protect your rights and interests.

-Couples are free to come up with a divorce that works for them.
-So long as it is fair, a judge will usually sign off on it.
-Unfortunately, getting squabbling couples to agree can be difficult, but mediation or collaborative divorce can help.
+Couples are free to come up with a separation and divorce that works for them.
+So long as it is fair, a judge will usually sign an Order where both parties consent.
+Unfortunately in the case of a contested divorce, getting squabbling couples to agree can often be difficult, but mediation, or negotiation, can help.
 If you are interested in divorcing amicably, contact an experienced Monroe divorce attorney at Plyler, Long & Corigliano, LLP to look out for your best interests.
-You can rely on our firm for a superior, highly-skilled, and professional team of Union County divorce attorneys who will take the time to understand you during this emotionally challenging experience and efficiently respond to your needs and desires.
-Contact them at 704-289-2519.
+With experience handling both divorce mediation and collaborative divorce, we have the professional skills and proven legal expertise to help our clients find low-conflict solutions that effectively serve their best interests.
+At the same time, we are a trial-tested law firm that is always ready to take strong legal action to protect your rights.

 Meet the Attorneys